OxalisCommunity/oxalis/doc/install/installation.md

     1. On Windows do this: `ant -Dtomcat.home="%TOMCAT_HOME%" -f metro-on-tomcat.xml install`

 1. Obtain the binary artifacts for Oxalis by either:
-    1. Downloading the binary artifacts from [DIFI](http://vefa.difi.no/oxalis/)
+    1. Downloading the binary artifacts from [DIFI](http://vefa.difi.no/oxalis/) and unpack the distribution.
     1. Building yourself from the source at [GitHub](https://github.com/difi/oxalis/)

 1. Create the oxalis database for storing statistical data as required by the PEPPOL Authority: